Wyatt Teller: Cleveland Browns

 On August 29, 2019, Teller—along with a 2021 seventh-round pick—was traded to the Cleveland Browns for 2020 fifth- and sixth-round picks.
 After serving as a backup for the first half of his debut season in Cleveland, Teller earned a spot in the starting line up in Week 9, and went on to start the rest of the season.
 Heading into week five of the 2020 NFL season, NFL.com writer Nick Shook mentioned Teller as an MVP candidate for the performance of Cleveland's running game, mainly led by him and offensive tackle Jack Conklin.
 Teller was placed on the reserve/COVID-19 list by the team on December 8, 2020, and activated on December 13.
 Teller was named to the 2020 All-Pro Team, along with three of his teammates: defensive end Myles Garrett, tackle Jack Conklin, and fellow guard Joel Bitonio.

 On November 9, 2021, Teller signed a four-year, $56.8 million contract extension with the Browns through the 2025 season.

 In the 2021 season, Teller started in all 17 games.
 He earned his first Pro Bowl nomination.
 He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2022.
 In the 2022 season, Teller made 15 appearances and starts.
 He earned a second Pro Bowl nomination following the 2022 season.
 In the 2023 season, Teller appeared in all 17 games and made 16 starts.
 He earned a third consecutive Pro Bowl nomination.

+Teller started all 13 of his appearances for Cleveland during the 2025 season.
+On December 31, 2025, Teller was placed on season-ending injured reserve after reaggravating a calf injury in Week 17 against the Pittsburgh Steelers.

+Houston Texans

+On March 17, 2026, Teller signed a two-year, $16 million contract with the Houston Texans.